Encrypt-S/navpi/README.md

 - You should now see wallet.dat appear on the desktop.
 - Save this file to another location like a USB drive.
 - Make multiple backups to protect against data corruption.

+## Creating a backup image

+### OSX

+- Create a .dmg of the whole SD Card using disk utility.
+- Convert the dmg to an img from terminal:
+`hdiutil convert foo.dmg -format UDTO -o bar.img`

+This .img file can now be burned to a new SD Card using Etcher.